-Operating in a small geographic region means the bank has significant single-borrower exposure, as measured by the 20 largest exposures in relation to Tier 1 capital or pre-provision income.
-The bank also has some industry concentration, with the property management sector representing around 10% of gross loans.
-Corporate lending includes lending to fishing-related (8% of gross loans) and shipping (6% of gross loans) industries.
-These sectors have historically been characterised by higher volatility and could be a source of vulnerability in the current downturn.
+However, we note some concentration towards the property management sector, which represented around 10% of total loans at YE 2010.
+In addition, corporate lending includes lending to fishing-related (8% of gross loans) and shipping (5% of gross loans) industries.
+These sectors have historically been characterised by higher volatility and could be a source of vulnerability.

-In addition, we note a somewhat unseasoned loan portfolio, which reflects high lending growth (a year-on-year increase of 13% in 2008 and 14% in 2007).
-Nevertheless, growth in gross loans was moderate at 1.7% in 2009, especially in the corporate sector.
+Furthermore, operating in a small geographic region means the bank has significant single-borrower exposure, as measured by the 20 largest exposures in relation to Tier 1 capital or pre-provision income.
+In addition, we note a somewhat unseasoned loan portfolio, which reflects high pre-crisis lending growth (a year-on-year increase of 13% in 2008 and 14% in 2007).